LordOfTrident/scbl/README.md

 - `void SetFunction(Function)`: Rewrites, or if not found, pushes the function to the functions stack
 - `void AddConstant(Constant)`: Pushes the constant to the constants stack
 - `void SetConstant(Constant)`: Rewrites, or if not found, pushes the constant to the constants stack
-- `void Parse(std::string Text)`: Parses the text into tokens, throws if there was an error while parsing
+- `void Parse(std::string)`: Parses the text into tokens, throws if there was an error while parsing
 - `void Run()`: Interprets the parsed text, throws if there was an error while interpreting

 `Function` and `Constant` are two other classes inside the SCBL namespace. `Function` holds the Name (std::string) and Callback (`void (*callback)(std::vector <uint32_t>)`), `Constant` holds the Name (`std::string`), Bytes (`std::vector <uint8_t>`) and size (`uint8_t`). `Function` and `Constant` constructors: